FelixdelasPozas/MultiAlarm/readme.md

 * [Qt 5 opensource framework](http://www.qt.io/).

 # Install
-The only current option is build from source as binaries are not provided.
+Install the latest build from the [releases](https://github.com/FelixdelasPozas/MultiAlarm/releases) page.

 # Screenshots
 Main dialog with the alarm list.
 Each alarm has buttons to start, pause, delete and reconfigure it.
 Clock alarms can't be paused, stopped or reconfigured.